kluctl/flux-kluctl-controller/docs/api/kluctldeployment.md

 <td>
 <em>(Optional)</em>
 <p>Path to the directory containing the .kluctl.yaml file, or the
-Defaults to &lsquo;None&rsquo;, which translates to the root path of the SourceRef.</p>
+Defaults to &lsquo;None&rsquo;, which translates to the root path of the SourceRef.
+Deprecated: Use source.path instead</p>
 </td>
 </tr>
 <tr>